What’s a chimney surround?

-It’s best to install a surround directly on the plywood surface of the roof.
+These directions are for the R-Co brand of chimney surrounds: It’s best to install a surround directly on the plywood surface of the roof.
 Mounting rails come with the surround.
 Lag bolt the rails to the roof, spaced and squared so that the surround will slip outside of them.

 Now put the surround in place with its edges outside the turned-up edges of flashing where they rest against the frame you created when you attached the mounting rails.
 Drill through the surround, the flashing and the mounting rail at each corner and put screws in the holes.